No physical laboratory? No problem

 Find out more

 If you are interested in learning more about how Labster works in practice, you can experience an example HPLC Virtual Laboratory Simulation, or an example Pasteurisation and Sterilisation Simulation.
-For more information about Manchester Metropolitan’s Global Online MSc in Food Science and Innovation, please visit the programme page.
+For more information on the course, please visit the MSc Food Science and Innovation course page.